-Winter break is great, but it can be stressful if you still need to figure out your plans.
-First-year residences (Totem Park, Place Vanier, and Orchard Commons) are closed during the break (that's from 12:00 pm on Thursday, December 19 to 12:00 pm on Sunday, January 5) for safety reasons.
+Winter break is great, but it can feel like an added challenge if you still need to figure out your plans.
+Totem Park, Place Vanier, and Orchard Commons close during the break for safety and security reasons—from 12:00 pm on Thursday, December 23 to 12:00 pm on Sunday, January 9.
 So what should you do if you don’t have the option to go home?

-Whether you’re strapped for cash, considering housing off campus, or wondering what UBC has to offer, here are some suggestions to keep you safe, warm, and happy during your time off.
+Whether you’re not able to travel home this year, strapped for cash, considering housing off campus, or wondering what UBC has to offer, here are some suggestions to keep you safe, warm, and happy during your time off.

 Stay with friends

-Stay in a friend’s place while they’re away
+Stay in an upper year's place while they’re away

-Hostels are a simple and affordable way to get off campus, but stay in Vancouver.
+Hostels are a simple and affordable way to get off campus but remain in Vancouver.
 The city has lots of options at varying prices and lots of different locations.
 Check out Hostels.com and HostelWorld to see what’s available.
 Once you’ve found something promising, it’s worthwhile to contact the accommodation directly to book—they’ll often give you a discount for skipping the third party.

-For something that’s more cozy and homey, see what’s available on Airbnb.
-The options are really varied, from entire homes to tiny rooms in apartments, so you can find something perfectly suited to your needs.
+For something that’s more cozy and homey, see what’s available on Airbnb or VRBO.
+The options vary significantly, from entire homes to tiny rooms in apartments, so you can find something suited to your needs.
 Make sure to pick a verified host and read lots of reviews before making your choice.

 If you’re (almost) out of options